Costa del Sol property since 2019

 If you’ve been following Costa del Sol property news, you’ve probably heard the phrase “3/5 vote” or “60% community vote” in the last twelve months.
 It refers to a single change in Spanish law that has materially reshaped how new short-term rental licences are granted in apartment buildings.
 Here’s what it actually says, what changed, and what it means before you make a move.

 The key word is new.
-Existing licences granted before the April 2025 amendment continue under the previous regime, with no community vote required.
+Existing licences granted before the amendment continue under the previous regime, with no community vote required.
 They are grandfathered in.

 Why it matters